Rex Brown

 Rex Robert Brown (born July 27, 1964) is an American musician.
-He is best known as the longtime bassist for heavy metal band Pantera, having joined the band in 1982.
-Brown is also a former member of the heavy metal supergroup Down (2001–2011) and the former bassist for Kill Devil Hill.
-He released his debut solo album Smoke on This… in 2017.
+He is the longtime bassist for heavy metal band Pantera, having joined the band in 1982.
+Following the band's reunion in 2022, Brown is the longest-serving member of the band.
+He is also a former member of the supergroup Down (2001–2011) and a former bassist for Kill Devil Hill.
+He released his debut solo album Smoke on This... in 2017.
 For the first time in Brown's career, the work features him not only as a bassist but also as lead vocalist and guitarist.

 Brown authored a book called Official Truth 101 Proof, which was released in April 2013.
 The book documents Pantera's formation, career, and disbandment.

 Early life

 Rex Robert Brown was born in Graham, Texas, on July 27, 1964.
 His father was 40 when Brown was born, and died in 1971.
 He was raised by his mother and sister.
 Brown was first introduced to music through his grandmother, who taught him to play the piano when he was a child, and turned him onto ragtime music and Scott Joplin.
 Brown was a member of the Boy Scouts of America and achieved the rank of Eagle Scout.
 Brown became a fan of ZZ Top and Def Leppard as a youth, and started playing bass when he was twelve years old.
-He remains a fan of Black Sabbath, Led Zeppelin, and hardcore punk.
+Other significant influences include Black Sabbath, Led Zeppelin, and hardcore punk.